 Adding up the leading and sub-leading contributions systematically, the result for the single interval entanglement entropy for a primary of weight $(h, \bar h)$ is given by

-To obtain this result, the sub-leading term is evaluated using the generalised free field expression for the $4$-point function which is valid in a large $c$ CFT.
-In a generalised free field theory, the leading operator which contributes to the exchange in the $4$-point function is the composite operator ${\cal O}_p = {\cal O }^2$ of dimension $2h + 2\bar h$ and the OPE coefficients for this exchange is given by
+To obtain this result, the sub-leading term is evaluated using the generalized free field expression for the $4$-point function, which is valid in a large $c$ CFT.
+In a generalized free field theory, the leading operator, which contributes to the exchange in the $4$-point function, is the composite operator ${\cal O}_p = {\cal O }^2$ of dimension $2h + 2\bar h$ and the OPE coefficients for this exchange are given by

-We have also neglected the contribution from the identity and its descendants in the $4$ point function as $h, \bar h << c$.
-Please see \cite{Chowdhury:2024fpd}, in particular the analysis leading upto equation (2.51) in which the result for the single interval entanglement entropy of the primary $|h, h\rangle$ is given.
-This analysis is easily generalised for the case in which left and right weights do not coincide.
+The vacuum subtraction removes the contribution from the identity, its descendants, and the stress tensor block, which are suppressed since $h, \bar h << c$.
+Please see \cite{Chowdhury:2024fpd}, in particular the analysis leading up to equation (2.51) in which the result for the single interval entanglement entropy of the primary $|h, h\rangle$ is given.
+This analysis is easily generalized for the case in which left and right weights do not coincide.

-We can also calculate the single interval entanglement entropy of the global descendants $ (L_{-1})^l | h, \bar h \rangle $ Using the results in \cite{Chowdhury:2024fpd} \footnote{ Equation (2.63) of \cite{Chowdhury:2024fpd} contains the result of $S ( \rho_{(L_{-1})^l |h, h \rangle} )$, which can be easily generalised for the situation in which holomorphic and anti-holomorphic weights do not coincide. }, we obtain
+We can also calculate the single interval entanglement entropy of the global descendants $ (L_{-1})^l | h, \bar h \rangle $ Using the results in \cite{Chowdhury:2024fpd} \footnote{Equation (2.63) of \cite{Chowdhury:2024fpd} contains the result of $S(\rho_{(L_{-1})^l|h, h \rangle} )$, which can be easily generalized for the situation in which holomorphic and anti-holomorphic weights do not coincide. }, we obtain